Asymmetric cooperative motion in one dimension: Finite Difference Schemes for Diffuse Initial Conditions

-by setting $u^\Delta(k\xmesh, n\tmesh):= U^n_k$.
-With this definition, \eqref{e.genmon} is equivalent to the statement that
+by setting $u^\Delta(k\xmesh, n\tmesh):= U^n_k$.With this definition, \eqref{e.genmon} is equivalent to the statement that

-This indeed looks, formally, like a discretization of \eqref{e.hj_template} on the space-time mesh $\xmesh \Z\times \tmesh \N$.
+Each of the arguments of $g$ looks like an approximation of $u^{\Delta}_x$, so this in some sense looks formally like a discretization of \eqref{e.hj_template} on the space-time mesh $\xmesh \Z\times \tmesh \N$.
 We refer to \eqref{e.genmon} as a {\em finite difference scheme} for the initial value problem \eqref{e.hj_template}.

 It turns out that, under suitable regularity assumptions on the initial condition $u_0$ and the Hamiltonian $H$, the sufficient conditions on \eqref{e.genmon} for $u^\Delta$, or equivalently $(U^n_k)_{k \in \Z,n \in \N}$, to well-approximate $u$ as $\tmesh$ and $\xmesh \to 0$ are \emph{consistency} and {\em monotonicity}.
-The consistency condition states that when $G$ is written in differenced form, i.e.
+The consistency condition is simply that $\hfunc(p,p)=H(p)$ for all $p\in\mathbb{R}$.
+The monotonicity condition is as follows.